coderacheal/Safari-Retreat/README.md

 # 📖 [Safari Retreat] <a name="about-project"></a>

-**Portfolio** is a responsive web design that contains projects I have done
+**Safari Retreat** is a responsive web design of a safari retreat in Nairobi Kenya in January 2022

 ## 🛠 Built With <a name="HTML"></a>